axelchalon/axelchalon.github.io/about.markdown

 ![Axel C.](/assets/onetruegod.jpeg)

 Hi, I'm Axel, I used to write about music, languages, life, and interesting things I found on the Internet.
 Now, I mostly publish notes on books that I'm reading.
+I also run <a href="https://bookclubcalendar.com">Book Club Calendar</a>.